jfpuget/birdclef-2024/README.md

 Once the data is downloaded and unzipped in the above directories, run the notebooks in the following order.

-The notebook 002 processes this year competition data.
+The notebook 002 processes this year's competition data.
 For the training data it saves numpy versions of 10 second clips from the start and the end of each record.
-It also saves each sourdscape data as a numpy array.
+It also saves each soundscape data as a numpy array.

 The notebook 210 creates an index of additional data from ludovick's dataset

 The notebook 210 processes past competitions data and ludovick's dataset.
-It only saves data from the same species as this year competition.
-It also only saves data for species having less than 500 samples in the competititon data.
+It only saves data from the same species as this year's competition.
+It also only saves data for species having less than 500 samples in the competition data.

 The notebook 234 trains 5 first level efficientvit_b0 models then predicts pseudo labels on unlabelled soundscapes.
 These are saved together with mdoel checkpoints in a directory printed near the start of the notebook.
 That directory needs to be cut and past into the next notebook.